kilofox/kohana/system/guide/kohana/tutorials/hello-world.md

 Just about every framework ever written has some kind of hello world example included, so it'd be pretty rude of us to break this tradition!

-We'll start out by creating a very very basic hello world, and then we'll expand it to follow MVC principles.
+We'll start out by creating a very, very basic hello world, and then we'll expand it to follow MVC principles.

 ## Bare bones